Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Abstract

 \section{Abstract}

-We generalize recent results of Haas and Miermont in \cite{HaMi10} to obtain scaling limits of Markov branching trees whose size is specified by the number of nodes whose out-degree lies in a given set.
-We then show that this implies that the scaling limit of finite variance Galton-Watson trees condition on the number of nodes whose out-degree lies in a given set is the Brownian continuum random tree.
-The key to this is a generalization of the classical Otter-Dwass formula.
+We obtain scaling limits for Markov branching trees whose size is specified by the number of nodes whose out-degree lies in a given set.
+This extends recent results of Haas and Miermont in \cite{HaMi10}, which considered the case when the size of a tree is either its number of leaves or its number of vertices.
+We use our result to prove that the scaling limit of finite variance Galton-Watson trees conditioned on the number of nodes whose out-degree lies in a given set is the Brownian continuum random tree.
+The key to applying our result for Markov branching trees to conditioned Galton-Watson trees is a generalization of the classical Otter-Dwass formula.
+This is obtained by showing that the number of vertices in a Galton-Watson tree whose out-degree lies in a given set is distributed like the number of vertices in a Galton-Watson tree with a related offspring distribution.